alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### Response

-If the request to the client is successful, the client returns a `dict`:
+If the request is successful, the response body is `json` with a status code of `201`:

 ```json
 {